 This is an intensive research program that requires the defense of a thesis on a subject that allows the student to make some contribution to knowledge within the discipline, as well as related scholastic activities, and includes a number of courses.
 The MSc thesis can be written in either a traditional or manuscript style.
 Generally, the thesis will consist of a short abstract, a comprehensive literature review, at least two independent and robust research chapters connected by a common theme, and a concluding chapter that summarizes and ties the results of the thesis together.
 The successful completion of an MSc program is concluded with a defense of the thesis to the satisfaction of the Advisory Committee and an External Examiner.
-There are guidelines for Thesis Preparation provided by the CGPS (please visit the website resources https://students.usask.ca/graduate/thesis-preparation.php#Beforebeginning ).
+There are guidelines for Thesis Preparation provided by the CGPS (please visit the website resources https://cgps.usask.ca/ophoarding/blueprint/toolkits\for-success/thesis-roadmap.phpffl.lppacking.)